CyberT33N/ebay-scrap-bot/README.md

 # *Install*
-Run this script for creating your Database and **import** Collection at your MongoDB Server:
+Run this script for creating your **Database & import Collection** at your MongoDB Server:
 ```bash
 MongoDB - Import DB.bat / .sh
 ```